 - June 13: Amy from Diary of a Quilter

 - June 14: Jessica from Sew Crafty Jess

 - June 15: Salt Lake MQG: Wrap-up

 Don't have a Dresden ruler of your own?
-You can buy one at most local quilt shops or buy one directly from Simplicity.com.
+You can buy one at most local quilt shops, directly from Simplicity.com or from Amazon.
 I also have one to give away!
 If you want the chance to win one, leave a comment on this post.
 GIVEAWAY CLOSED.